aahmed-black-wolf/offto_interview_task/README.md

 3. **creating complex functionality form components**

-   - you will find the two language files in [components] folder
+   - you will find the files in [components] folder

 4. **integrating APIs**

-   - you will find the two language files in [apis] folder
+   - you will find the files in [apis] folder